JaniceEstes/Cybersecurity_Project_1/README.md

    - sudo docker start [name of your ansible container]
    - sudo docker attach [name of your ansible container]

+   - Here is an example of what this looks like:
    <a href="https://github.com/JaniceEstes/Cybersecurity_Project_1/blob/main/Images/ssh_ansible_1.png"><img src=https://github.com/JaniceEstes/Cybersecurity_Project_1/blob/main/Images/ssh_ansible_1.png></a>

 4. From Ansible root, run: